- Straight: Alex Wiseman, consummate Mad Scientist, creates a female clone of himself named Alice to become his right-hand woman and future successor.

-- Alternatively: Alex is a female-to-male Transsexual (or even just a very convincing Crossdresser), and when he clones himself, that clone therefore reflects his genetics.
+- Alternatively: Alex is female-to-male Transgender (or even just a very convincing Crossdresser), and when he clones himself, that clone therefore reflects his genetics.

 - Alex wants a counterpart, but he knows that two people looking exactly the same would be confusing.

 - Inverted: Alex creates a clone of himself that's also male.

 - Alice is Hermaphrodite.